-Description: This course covers the following topics in depth.
-Topics include systems of inequalities, quadratics, polynomials, radical and rational functions, and exponential functions.
+Description: This course emphasizes the acquisition and development of our Learning and Innovation Skills, specifically: problem solving, financial literacy, project quality, and presentation.
+This course covers the following topics in depth: systems of equations and inequalities, quadratics, polynomials, radical and rational functions, and exponential functions.
 There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real-world context.
-This course is designed to prepare students for a transitional course for college level mathematics.
+This course is designed to prepare students for a transitional and/or dual credit college level mathematics courses.
 NCAA Clearinghouse Approved Course